 - But when you have a lot of people in a Forum or Team, chat can get overwhelming with many unrelated conversations going on at the same time.

 - Sometimes you need to have a threaded, organized, conversation around an important topic similar to a group email.
-That’s Posts.
+That’s Topics.

-- We find that when communicating with several people in a Forum or Team, as much as 70% of the communication is done through Posts and Comments.
+- We find that when communicating with several people in a Forum or Team, as much as 70% of the communication is done through Topics and replies.

-- Posts are generally the most important conversations within a group.
+- Topics are generally the most important conversations within a group.
 It’s like having an ongoing discussion about a particular subject that can be added to indefinitely.

 - You can start a specific topic for discussion and other users are able to comment directly to your topic, add files, upvote or downvote, and set reminders.

-- We find Posts are often created around a file of some kind that is included in the body of the post.
+- We find Topics are often created around a file of some kind that is included in the body of the topic.
 This can be a link to a cloud document (great for version control), web link, image, etc.

-- Ryver allows for both Chat and Posts within every Forum, Team and Direct Message.
+- Ryver allows for both Chat and Topics within every Forum, Team and Direct Message.

-Chat(s) can be promoted to a Post at any time to allow for direct comments.
+Chat(s) can be promoted to a Topic at any time to allow for direct comments.

 PERSONAL TASK MANAGER